 APL regularly partners with other Johns Hopkins University (JHU) divisions to solve some of the nation’s—and the world’s—toughest problems.
 These interdisciplinary collaborations enhance education and research, strengthen the university’s intellectual outreach, and facilitate ties with the larger science and technology community.
 Specific collaborations include APL and JHU’s Whiting School of Engineering, Krieger School of Arts and Sciences, Nitze School for Advanced International Studies, Bloomberg School of Public Health, Carey Business School, and School of Medicine, as well as The Johns Hopkins Hospital.

-EP students can attend classes at APL, at the JHU Homewood campus, or at six other regional locations.
+EP students can attend classes online, at APL, or at the JHU Homewood campus.
 In addition, companies and organizations across the nation have educational partnerships with JHU, particularly in systems engineering.
-Online education is a growing focus of the EP program, with more than half of total course enrollments and 10 master’s degree programs offered online.
+About 97 percent of EP’s classes are offered online and each of the 22 programs is either fully or partially online.

 Developed for motivated, well-qualified Johns Hopkins undergraduate and graduate students majoring in engineering, computer science, applied mathematics, and physics, the RISE@APL program offers paid internships and placement for selected students at the Laboratory.
 Last year, approximately 14 students (from a field of about 80 applicants) earned roles in a variety of APL projects, including modeling and simulation; hardware and data systems design, testing, and evaluation; software design and development; and scientific research.
 Part-time employment during the academic year is also available to students.